 If you haven’t heard of shared governance, let’s get to the root of the concept with a clear shared governance definition before getting into further details.

-This would eventually lead you to believe in a ‘personal stake’ within the organization promoting its overall growth.
+This would eventually lead you to believe in a ‘personal stake’ within the organization promoting its growth.

 Besides that, a similar concept of hospital-shared governance emerged simultaneously, attributing to the works of McDonagh in 1989 and Cleland in 1978.